 If you need Natural England’s consent, you may also need to get a separate environmental assessment under the EIA (Agriculture) regulations.
 Find out when you need to apply for an EIA screening or consent decision.

 Include the following details in your proposal:

-- name of the SSSI
+- the name of the SSSI

 - your name and address

-- location of the proposed works (send a map with notes if you can)
+- the location of the proposed operation or activity(send a map with notes if you can)

 - what vehicles will need access to the site, the routes they’ll take and ground pressure they’ll exert (particularly across fens and bogs)

 - how you’ll remove any spoil from the site